nirmata/kube-vault-client/README.md

 # kube-vault-client

-A Vault client to manage secrets for Kubernetes pods.
+A minimal Vault client to manage secrets for Kubernetes pods.

 ***Note: This project is in alpha stage.
 We are actively working on improving the functionality and incorporating the user feedback.
 Please see the roadmap.
 You are welcome to tryout and provide feedback.***

 ## Overview